HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 7. Leveraging Technology

 Moore' Law states that the processing speed of computers will double every 18 months, so it pays to make sure technology serves the needs of your business.
-As an added incentive to leverage new technologies, the federal government currently allows businesses to write off significant costs for new equipment purchases under section 179 and/or bonus depreciation.
+As an added incentive to leverage new technologies, the federal government currently allows businesses to write off significant costs for new equipment purchases under section 179 and/or bonus depreciation methods.
 This applies even if the equipment is financed by debt.

 8. Succession Planning